cs161-staff/textbook/web/http.md

 While there are quite a few methods for requests, the two types that we will focus on for this course are GET requests and POST requests.
-GET requests are intended for "getting" information from the server and generally do not change anything on the server's end.
+GET requests are are generally intended for "getting" information from the server.
 POST requests are intended for sending information to the server that somehow modifies its internal state, such as adding a comment in a forum or changing your password.

+In the original HTTP model, GET requests are not supposed to change any server state.
+However, modern web applications often change server state in response to GET requests in query parameters.

 Of note, only POST requests can contain a body in addition to request headers.
 Notice that the body of the second example request contains the username and